-Jeff Reid, country director – Canada, Burns & McDonnell Energy Group.
+Jeff Reid named director for Burns & McDonnell Energy Group, Canada

 Jeff Reid has been named director of Canada for the Burns & McDonnell Energy Group, the Kansas City-based firm’s power generation division.

 In this new role, Reid will oversee new generation opportunities, power generation upgrades, retrofits and related expansion activities across Canada.